julienrf/play-jsmessages/README.md

 # Play JsMessages library [![Build Status](https://travis-ci.org/julienrf/play-jsmessages.png?branch=master)](https://travis-ci.org/julienrf/play-jsmessages)

-This library allows you to compute localized messages on client-side, in Play! projects.
+This library allows you to compute localized messages on client-side, in Play projects.

-Basically, play-jsmessages takes the i18n messages of your Play! application, sends them to the client-side as a JSON object and defines a JavaScript function returning a message value from a given language and the message key and arguments.
+Basically, play-jsmessages takes the i18n messages of your Play application, sends them to the client-side as a JSON object and defines a JavaScript function returning a message value from a given language and the message key and arguments.

 Take a look at the [Scala](/sample-scala) and [Java](/sample-java) samples to see it in action.